I’ll be more specific.

 The 2nd column, which results in hh:mm:ss is important here.
 How did I get the result in this format?
 I’ll separate each function and explain.

-The DATEDIFF() function: It will get the total seconds.
+The DATEDIFF() function: returns total seconds.

 SELECT DATEDIFF(S, @startdate, @enddate) AS 'Total Seconds'